Introduction

 Transparency and Communication

 Trust is a major component of satisfaction.
 Being proactive about shipping delays, clear about return policies, and transparent about how you use customer data builds a foundation of trust.
 Customers are often surprisingly forgiving of mistakes if the communication is honest and timely.
-It is the "black box" of silence that usually leads to the most intense dissatisfaction.
+It is the "black box of silence" that usually leads to the most intense dissatisfaction.

 The Benefits of Prioritizing Satisfaction for Sustainable Growth